 - Contact your Chamber of Commerce

-2.a Prepare an Application to Purchase (new property)
+2.a Prepare an Application to Purchase (for new properties)

-The document will include the following details, just giving you some examples:
+The document will include the following details, just giving some examples:

 - Your name